-We support the resolution of Native American water claims.
-Any settlements would be final.
-If the Central Arizona Project water is used to fill the water requirement, the non-Native American agriculture customers should receive compensation and/or other benefits for their loss.
+If the Central Arizona Project water is used to fill the water requirement of tribal claims, the non-Native American agriculture customers should receive compensation and/or other benefits for their loss.
 At a minimum, non-Native American irrigation districts should retain access to enough water to allow them to reasonably retire their distribution system debts.
 Any water allocated to Native American water rights should be used only within Arizona.